Professor of Computer Science

 In this course we will provide a broad introductory overview of the discipline of computer science, with no prerequisites or assumed prior knowledge of computers or programming.
 A significant component of the course is an introduction to algorithmic concepts and to programming using Python; programming assignments will explore algorithmic strategies such as selection, iteration, divide-and-conquer, and recursion, as well as introducing the Python programming language.
 Additional topics will include: the structure and organization of computers, the Internet and World Wide Web, abstraction as a means of managing complexity, social and ethical computing issues, and the question "What is computation?"
 3 hr. lect./lab

-CSCI 0200 - Math Foundations of Computing ▹
+CSCI 0150 - Computing for the Sciences ▹

 CSCI 0201 - Data Structures